aravraje/aws-url-shortener/README.md

 4. At this point, you can deploy the solution using the below CDK CLI command

-> IMPORTANT: Please turn off the below options in the account-level S3 Block Public Access settings before executing this command:
+> IMPORTANT: Please turn off the below options in the account-level S3 Block Public Access settings before executing the CLI command:
 > - Block public access to buckets and objects granted through new access control lists (ACLs)
 > - Block public access to buckets and objects granted through any access control lists (ACLs)